MikeD123/MakerDAO-v3---Thoughts/README.md

 ### Q: How do we increase the debt ceiling then?

-   A: To increase the debt ceiling, complete more investment-chain trades to ensure fees are high proportion of the block reward.
+   A: To increase the debt ceiling, complete more on-chain trades relevant to the total block reward.

 ### Q: Oracles just disappear?
 Surely not?
-   A: No, they still are pushing their rates on chain, and they'll be utilized in the next section for determining the stability fee.
+   A: No, they still are pushing their rates on chain, and they'll be utilized in the next section.

 ## 🔮 Oracles Role

 The issue that occurs with a select few oracles presently is that:

-1) Largely a "security through obscurity" (not reveal who they are, which I understand the motivations, but hard to scale to a multi-trillion Dai float without ironing that out.)
+1) Largely a "security through obscurity".
+Do not reveal who they are, which I understand the motivations.
+Hard to scale to a multi-trillion Dai float without ironing this out.
+A fantastic start so far, but thinking further ahead it seems like the biggest vulnerability.

 2) Exchange selection is not verified or transparent.
 We all know that CMC is garbage, and only certain exchanges carry enough integrity to truly give an accurate price indication.
 To mitigate this, most trade venues evaluate this counter-party risk by hitting their books and discovering how much slippage there was.
 The less slippage, the more honest the numbers that are being claimed.

 3) Multi-variant environments.
 Exchange fee's on one platform, differ to another, and withdraw limits, regulations, etc...
 All wrap up into oracle pricing.
 Which is not entirely inaccurate, it's just misleading to a larger dataset that is relying on it.
-For comparison, it'd be like in 2017, the Kimchi premium 33% arbitrage between South Korea ETH price, and the USA ETH price. *_Additional context at the bottom for you.
+For comparison, it'd be like in 2017, the Kimchi premium 33% arbitrage between South Korea ETH price, and the USA ETH price. _Additional context at the bottom for you.

 ### Q: So what do oracles do then?

    A: They're piping in the price, from *eligible* exchanges which have been voted in by MKR holders.
+E.g. Coinbase, Kraken, Gemini, Bitfinex, Binance, whoever.
+Messari "Real 10" perhaps?

 ## Stability fee